Jaffna kingdom: Economy

-The economy of the Kingdom was almost exclusively based on subsistence agriculture until the 15th century.
+The economy of the kingdom was almost exclusively based on subsistence agriculture until the 15th century.
 After the 15th century, however, the economy became diversified and commercialized as it became incorporated into the expanding Indian Ocean.

 Ibn Batuta, during his visit in 1344, observed that the kingdom of Jaffna was a major trading kingdom with extensive overseas contacts, who described that the kingdom had a "considerable forces by the sea", testifying to their strong reputed navy.
-The Kingdom's trades were oriented towards maritime South India, with which it developed a commercial interdependence.
+He witnessed a hundred ships of varying sizes belonging to the Jaffna kingdom on the Malabar Coast.
+The kingdom's trades were oriented towards maritime South India, with which it developed a commercial interdependence.
 The non-agriculture tradition of the kingdom became strong as a result of large coastal fishing and boating population and growing opportunities for seaborne commerce.
 Influential commercial groups, drawn mainly from south Indian mercantile groups as well as other, resided in the royal capital, port, and market centers.
 Artisan settlements were also established and groups of skilled tradesmen—carpenters, stonemasons, wavers, dryers, gold and silver smiths—resided in urban centers.
-Thus, a pluralistic socio-economic tradition of agriculture marine activities, commerce and handicraft production was well established.
+Thus, a pluralistic socio-economic tradition of agriculture, marine activities, commerce and handicraft production was well established.

 Jaffna kingdom was less feudalized than other kingdoms in Sri Lanka, such as Kotte and Kandy.
 Its economy was based on more money transactions than transactions on land or its produce.
 The Jaffna defense forces were not feudal levies; soldiers in the kings service were paid in cash.
 The king's officials, namely Mudaliayars, were also paid in cash and the numerous Hindu temples seem not to have owned extensive properties, unlike the Buddhist establishments in the South.
 Temples and the administrators depended on the king and the worshippers for their upkeep.
-Royal and Army officials were thus a salaried class and these three institutions consumed over 60% of the revenues of the kingdom and 85% of the government expenditures.
-Much of the kingdom's revenues also came from cash except the Elephants from the Vanni feudatories.
+Royal and Army officials were thus a salaried class and these three institutions consumed over 60% of the revenues of the kingdom and 85% of the government expenditure.
+Much of the kingdom's revenues also came from cash except the elephants from the Vanni feudatories.
 At the time of the conquest by the Portuguese in 1620, the kingdom which was truncated in size and restricted to the Jaffna peninsula had revenues of 11,700 pardaos of which 97% came from land or sources connected to the land.
 One was called land rent and another called paddy tax called arretane.